-

 Science Olympiad

 The NCSO is the largest K-12 STEM competition in North Carolina.
-Our team of students meets at least twice a month to prepare for the tournament in February.
+Our team of students meets weekly to prepare for the tournament in February.
 Students and coaches work together to determine which events are the best match for each student.
 Types of events include core knowledge events, build events, laboratory/hands-on events, and hybrid events.
+All students interested in science, technology, engineering, or math should consider joining.

 -